The Big Picture on Questions To Ask Before Buying Rental Property:

-Unlike flipping, buying a rental property is a long-term investment.
-And long-term investments need long-term thinking and planning.
+Unlike flipping, buying a rental property is a long-term investment, and long-term investments require long-term thinking and planning.

-Real estate is an inherently illiquid investment – it costs several months and thousands of dollars to sell, unlike stocks or bonds or REITs.
-It could take six months and $15,000 to sell a rental property; a far cry from selling stocks instantly, at the cost of $4.95 commission to a broker.
+Real estate is an inherently illiquid investment—unlike stocks, bonds, or REITs, it costs several months and thousands of dollars to sell.
+Selling a rental property could take six months and $15,000, a far cry from selling stocks instantly at a $4.95 commission to a broker.

 That means that making a mistake when buying a rental property is not solved as quickly, easily, or cheaply as selling a stock you decided you don’t like.